Eric-Chung-0511/Learning-Record/Data Science Projects/README.md

 <h2 id="future-goals-and-directions">💎 Future Goals and Directions</h2>

 ### 🧠 Deep Learning
-* I have already made initial explorations in deep learning, **applied ANN for data analysis, and basic use of CNN for image recognition.** I have also used the Functional API for more complex model architectures.
+* I have already made initial explorations in deep learning, **applied ANN for data analysis, and use CNN for computer vision.** I have also used the Functional API for more complex model architectures.

 * Moreover, I expect to use LSTM in time series data.
-Currently, I am immensely interested in the innovative applications of Generative Adversarial Networks (GANs).
+Currently, I am immensely interested in the innovative applications of Generative Adversarial Networks.

 ### 🚀 Transfer Learning
 * Although I am just starting to learn about Transfer Learning, it has already opened my eyes to its potential. **This method allows me to leverage pretrained models and fine tune them for specific use cases, significantly reducing the time and resources required.**